nverchev/drytorch/docs/tutorials/getting_started.md

     """Architectural settings for a Resnet with three stages.

     Attributes:
-        norm_flag: whether to use layer normalization.
+        norm_flag: whether to use instance normalization.
         n_blocks_per_stage: number of convolutional blocks in the three stages.
         max_width: number of channels of the middle stage (half in the others).
     """